neurospin-projects/2023_agaudin_jchavas_folding_supervised/contrastive/notebooks/README_notebooks.rst

 (*) notebooks are the important ones, either by the results they contain or by the fact that they implement methods used by other programs.

+- anatomist_visualisation_model_selection
+Notebook to get the extreme predictions' subject name for a given classifier.

+- beta-VAE_analysis
+Notebook to preprocess and siplay classifiers results for the beta-VAEs computed by Louise.

-- classifier_results
+- classifier_results (*)
-Notebook where to plot the curves and display the performance of all models in a define folder.
+Notebook where to plot the curves and display the performance of all models in a chosen folder.
 It is also where to conduct the performance analysis about the models database.

 - consistency_analysis